urmaul/wrag/README.md

-Pre-alpha.
+Pre-alpha version.
 DO NOT use it
 ========================
 Wrag
 ====

-jqGrid wrapper with sugar
+jqGrid wrapper with sugar.